Howdy. I go by Tim, not Patrick.

 Right now, if you're hearing me on HF (from my home), I'm using a 240 foot doublet up around 75 feet with about 140 feet of window line fed directly into a Palstar AT-Auto tuner.
 I've also got an 80-10 OCF dipole up around 40 feet.
 Plan to replace it with a 135 foot doublet soon.
 Also terminate the balanced line into a big 1:1 current balun outside and coax it in from there.
 A little too much RF in the shack - especially with the RF amp running!
 Also have plans (and partial supplies courtesy of K4LD) to make an N4GG array.
 Right now, I'm thinking about 40, 30 and 20 meters.

-If you're hearing me on VHF (at home), I'm using a small discone (100 Mhz and up) mounted in the highest point of my attic.
+If you're hearing me on VHF (from my home), I'm using a small discone antenna (100 Mhz and up) mounted in the highest point of my attic.
 It's fed with high quality coax and does an excellent job from my fairly high location, just North of Atlanta.
-I also have a home made hybrid 6 meter/2 meter dipole in the top ridge of my attic.
-Maybe I'll mount an outside antenna in the future?
-I've got the antenna and hardline to do it, but with the little work I currently do on VHF from home, the extra antenna capability wouldn't get used much.
+I also have a tri-band (6,2,440) antenna hoisted up about 80 feet in a tree fed with good coax directly into the shack.
+It's a ton of fun finally having a decent FM antenna up high.
+Simplex distances are amazing now.

 Best of luck to you.